Types of Cremation Services

 Cremation doesn’t preclude having a funeral service, or limit your options if you’d like to have one.
 Planning a personalized service can be an important step in grieving and accepting the death of a loved one.
 The funeral service allows family, friends, and community an opportunity to gather and share in honoring the memory and celebrating the life of the person you’ve lost.

 There are three basic options for cremation:

 As with a traditional funeral, there is usually a visitation for public viewing and a funeral service, typically within two to three days of the death.
 The service is followed by cremation rather than burial in a casket.

-A cremation casket (casket that is designed to be cremated) or a rental casket is used.
-The service can be held at a church or funeral home chapel, and the casket can be opened or closed during visitation.
+A cremation casket, specifically designed to be used in the cremation process, or a rental casket is used.
+The service can be held at a church, funeral chapel, or another place that has meaning to the loved one or family, and the casket can be open or closed during visitation.

 The final disposition of the remains would typically take place after the service, which might include taking the urn home, burying the urn at a cemetery, placing the urn in a cremation niche or scattering the ashes somewhere meaningful.